Suhoy95/SNE-reports-2019-public/README.md

 soon as distribution has the drivers it will work from the box.
 In my cases `ubuntu-server` and `openbsd` has the `virtio` devices.

-We can check that support in example of Ubuntu server if find the kernel config-file:
+We can check that support in the Ubuntu server if find the kernel config file:

 ![The some VIRTIO options are enabled, and some are available as module](images/ubuntu-virtio-config.png)

 ## Disabling the console

-I tried to run installation over serial port, but could not perform installation.
+I tried to run installation over the serial port, but could not perform the installation.
-But there is still chance: during installation OpsenBSD suggest create default console to `com0`.
+But there is still a chance: during installation, OpenBSD suggest create the default console to `com0`.
 So we can install OpenBSD with VNC-default way, and then disable graphic and enable the serial port: